Hidden Corners of Los Feliz: The Quiet Spots Only Locals Know

 • Perfect for a 10–15 minute reset

-It’s a great example of the blend of culture and quiet that defines Los Feliz lifestyle living.
+It's a great example of the blend of culture and quiet that defines Los Feliz lifestyle living — grab coffee, enjoy izakayas, or find the best bagels just steps away.

 5. Hidden Benches in Fern Dell